Canadian Bombshell Danielle Knudson Sizzles In A Video Wearing Skimpy Black Lingerie

 The next cut shows Danielle’s body straight on, her hourglass figure on full display.
 She still runs her hands up and down the curtain in a sensual gesture.

-The camera then focuses on her toned calfs, and moves up her body to focus on her black bra, and then her face.
+The camera then focuses on her toned calves and moves up her body to focus on her black bra, and then her face.
 The sheer curtain provides a hazy filter.

 Next comes attention to Danielle’s perky posterior, which is shown to its best advantage in a skimpy black thong as the blonde beauty looks out over the cityscape.